janstrohschein/KOARCH/Big_Data_Platform/Docker/HMI/FastAPI/readme.md

 # FastAPI
 FastAPI is used to implement APIs according to the [OpenAPI specification](http://spec.openapis.org/oas/v3.0.3).
-The framework enables a quick and easy implementation and automatically generates a Human-Machine-Interface (HMI) based on the API specification.
+The framework enables a quick and easy implementation and automatically generates a web interface based on the API specification.

 # Preparation
 Please install Docker and docker-compose to run the containers.
 Instructions can be found [here](https://github.com/janstrohschein/KOARCH/tree/master/Big_Data_Platform/Docker).

-Before we start the Kafka broker we create a network, for easier communication between containers, by running this command in a terminal:
+Before we start the Kafka broker we create a network, for easier communication between containers, by running this command in a terminal:\
 `docker network create caai`

 Now you can launch the Kafka broker with the following command:\